Arlo-real/reverseqr/README.md

 - Sessions expire after a short amount of time (15 min by default)
 - All data deleted shortly after upload (30 min by default)

-### Easy use: two way of transmitting the connection code
+### Easy use: two ways of transmitting the connection code
 - **QR Code**: Receiver displays QR code, sender scans it
 - **Human-Readable Codes**: PGP wordlist encoding for easy verbal transmission

 ### A simple but powerful tool:
-- Text Message and File transfer
+- Text message and file transfer
-- A sleek, Modern, responsive web interface
+- A sleek, modern, responsive web interface
 - No installation or configuration required by clients (all in browser)